Cat fancy

 Cat fancy describes the subculture that surrounds cat lovers and their hobbies involving the appreciation, promotion, showing, or breeding of cats.
 Animal fanciers of cats may refer to themselves as "cat people", "cat fanciers", or "cat lovers".
 The term "cat culture" has also been used, though is ambiguous.
 (Note: "Cat culture" more often refers to the animal culture that develops among cats living in close proximity to each other.)

 Description

 Cat fanciers often wear clothing that identifies the wearer as a cat person.
-Some of them use cat puns such as meowvalous for 'marvelous', and paw some for 'awesome', among many others.
-Cat terms such as "porrect" have been used in article titles such as CBS Sacramento's article about two cats living alone in a Silicon Valley studio.
+Some of them use cat puns such as meowvalous for 'marvelous', and pawsome for 'awesome', among many others.
+Cat terms such as "purrfect" have been used in article titles such as CBS Sacramento's article about two cats living alone in a Silicon Valley studio.
 According to a 2013 article by Psychology Today, self-identified cat people have more unusual and distinctive personality traits than dog people.
 The article also speculates that due to the sensitive nature of cats, some people of a similar nature would feel an affinity with cats.